Supporting our schools

 Many students experience challenges at various junctures in their school life, and for most students, remaining at their school provides their best chance of success.

-The first of their kind in Australia, FlexiSpaces represent a new way for mainstream schools to support students who are most at-risk of disengaging.
+The first of their kind in Australia, FlexiSpaces represent a new way for mainstream schools to support every student to be engaged in their learning and achieve outcomes.
 To see the FlexiSpace trial in action and for more videos about the project, go to the

 Youth Engagement YouTube channel.